diantyapitaloka/Cross-Validation/README.md

 ## 🧊🍷🍵 Cross Validation 🍵🍷🧊
 - We are using cross_validation_score in the decision_tree classifier.
 All the dataset used are the iris dataset below.
+- Default Evaluation Metric: By default, the cross-validation score for a decision tree classification model calculates the overall accuracy of predictions on each test fold.

 ```
 import sklearn